The West Central Georgia Cancer Coalition (WCGCC) was initially known as the “Columbus Collaborative” was established June 29, 2001.

 The WCGCC established links with Emory (to address minority barriers to access), the Medical College of Georgia (to be a part of a tissue bank), and the Georgia Society of Clinical Oncology (GASCO) for research endeavors.
 We also worked with the Preeminent Scholar Program.

-The WCGCC enlisted the assistance from College of Family and Consumer Sciences, The University of Georgia, to help us analyze the demographics of our area and to help us measure our success.
+The WCGCC enlisted assistance from the University of Georgia’s College of Family and Consumer Sciences to help us analyze the demographics of our area and to help us measure our success.

 Staying to true to our vision and mission, The WCGCC set the following goals: